 Then use the keyboard shortcut CTRL + SHIFT + Plus(+) to insert a new row above the row 7.

-Read More: How to Insert Row in Excel ( 5 Methods)
+- How to Insert Row Below in Excel

-- How to Insert Row Below in Excel (5 Methods)
+- How to Insert Rows in Excel Automatically

-- Macro to Insert Row and Copy Formula in Excel (2 Methods)
+- How to Insert Multiple Rows After Every Other Row in Excel

 Method 4: Insert Multiple New Rows in Excel Using CTRL+SHIFT+ Plus (+)